Advancing Disability-Inclusive Healthcare (ADIH)

 To address the lack of healthcare professional training, the ADIH steering committee was well-positioned in 2023 to apply for the Health Resources & Services Administration (HRSA) grant, Primary Care Training & Enhancement – Language & Disability Access.

-We were fortunate to be awarded support from HRSA for our project, Working to right a wrong: Training medical students to care for people with physical, intellectual and developmental disabilities (E. Hickey – Principal Investigator).
-As of October 2025, the award provided 100% of the total costs and totaled $2,000,000.
-The content are those of the authors.
-They may not reflect the policies of HRSA, HHS, or the U.S. Government.
+We were fortunate to be awarded support from HRSA for our project, titled “Working to right a wrong: Training medical students to care for people with physical, intellectual and developmental disabilities (E. Hickey – Principal Investigator).”
+As of March 2026, the award has provided 100% funding of the total costs and totaled $400,000 per year (2023-2028).
+The content included in our curriculum is that of the authors.
+The content may not reflect the policies of HRSA, HHS, or the U.S. Government.

 Though the HRSA grant was focused on intellectual, developmental, and physical disabilities and the training of medical students, we have attempted to shape the curricula for use by all health professional learners.
-We will be adding new curriculum.

 Additional Quotes